Go Green for Good

 Ready to go green with me and move towards sustainable living?

 A product or item is green and eco-friendly if it’s recyclable or made from recycled materials.
 The best products are made with sustainable energy and biodegradable packaging and ingredients.
 While recyclable is great, biodegradable is even better because then you can compost it and save the energy it takes to recycle.

-It’s toxic-free if it contains only natural, non-toxic (or at the very least, low-toxic) ingredients.
+It’s toxin-free if it contains only natural, non-toxic (or at the very least, low-toxic) ingredients.
 I have a list of the worst Dirty 30 to avoid on my Green Beauty resources page.
 You can also sign up for my email newsletter to receive a free PDF checklist of the ingredients to avoid.
 Other options are the Think Dirty app or the EWG database for product and ingredient ratings.

 Another thing to look for is certified products.
 Certifications like Energy Star, USDA Organic, Fair Trade Certified, Forest Stewardship Council, Green Seal, Leaping Bunny, Rainforest Alliance, and more.
 You can read more about these from this great article here.

-21 Go Green ideas and Tips
+21 Sustainable Living ideas and Tips

 1. Ditch your plastic kitchenware

 Switch things like cups, sippy cups, bowls, plates, silverware, straws, lunch boxes, and food storage containers to safer options.
 Better options would be glass, food-grade silicone or stainless steel.
 You can recycle your old plastic things when you decide to switch.